 Early Pennsylvania Dutch Christmas traditions included dying eggs with onion skins.
 We now associate this practice with Easter, but it was originally a Christmas practice in south-central Pennsylvania.
 The decorative eggs would then be used to grace Christmas trees.

 The traditional Pennsylvania Dutch New Year’s Day meal of pork and sauerkraut was thought to bring luck and good fortune in the coming year because, as the saying goes, “the pig roots forward while the turkey scratches backwards.”

 The first known written mention of a Christmas tree in America is found in the 1821 diary of Matthew Zahn, who lived right here in Lancaster, PA!

-Among the unusual items that will be dropped in various boroughs on the new year around the county are a giant pretzel, an M&M, a shoe, and a 100-lb. bologna!
+Among the unusual items that have been dropped in various boroughs on the new year around the county are a giant pretzel, an M&M, a shoe, and a 100-lb. bologna!

 A wonderful mix of holiday cheer and indoor fun for your winter trip to Lancaster.